Kheer Recipe | Rice Kheer Recipe

 Using 1/2 cup of rice for 1 litre of milk is a common ratio for making Kheer, a traditional Pakistani rice pudding.
 This ratio typically results in a creamy and slightly thick consistency that is popular in many rice pudding recipes.
 By following this rule, your Kheer recipes will always turn great.
 However, it’s important to note that the ideal rice-to-milk ratio can vary based on personal preference and the desired final texture of the dessert.

-How to Enhance Rice Pudding Texture and Taste
+How To Enhance Rice Pudding Texture And Taste

 Traditional desserts already taste great on their own, but when you add things like fudge and khoya, they become even more amazing.
 These special ingredients make the desserts tastier and fancier.
 Especially, adding fudge (barfi) or khoya to traditional desserts like Kheer can make them extra delicious and unforgettable.